Last-Gasp Jet Fighter Heinkel He 162

 Heinkel He-162 "Salamander"

-While easy to disregard as just another of the last-minute jet projects undertaken by the Nazis as the Allies closed in, the Heinkel He-162 "Salamander" was no jury-rigged disaster like some of the other Utopian German projects.
+While easy to disregard as just another of the last-minute jet projects undertaken by the Germans as the Allies closed in, the Heinkel He-162 "Salamander" was no jury-rigged disaster like some of the other Utopian German projects.
 It was quite capable and a brilliant feat of engineering.

 The Germans had the inspiration, the technology, the materials and, most importantly, the desperate need to crank out a capable jet fighter; the capable ME-262 just couldn't do it alone.
 What the Germans lacked was pilots, time and fuel.